Kaditcuy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # 0x07.
 C - Even more pointers, arrays and strings

 ## 0. memset
-* Wrote a function that fills a memory with a constant byte
+* Wrote a function that fills a memory with a constant byte.

+## 1. memcpy
+* Wrote a function that copies a memory area